-The topic they wanted to me to cover was…Fiber.
+The topic they wanted me to cover was…Fiber.

 Specifically, in response to this study released last week…